Shared Governance and Night Councils

 A response from Barb Haag-Heitman, PhD, RN, FAAN, PHCNS-BC, board member, Forum for Shared Governance:

-I congratulation Dr Sue Weaver and her colleagues at Hackensack Meridian Health on the development of a Night Council.
-I am aware of several other organizations who have also implemented a night structure to provide a forum for identification and problem solving the unique issues of night time workers.
-As these night-focused groups do not have a unique scope of work or professional decision-making authority for just nursing, I suggest that alignment with the Management Council or Operational Council as a standing committee be done, rather than a stand-alone entity.
+I congratulate Dr. Sue Weaver and her colleagues at Hackensack Meridian Health on the development of a Night Council.
+I am aware of several other organizations who have also implemented a night structure to provide a forum for identification and problem solving of the unique issues of night time workers.
+However, because these night-focused groups do not have a unique scope of work or professional decision-making authority for just nursing, I suggest that alignment with the Management Council or Operational Council as a standing committee be done, rather than as a stand-alone entity.